ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 ### Device Twin Communication

 After responding to the method call, the device attempts to reboot.
-The result of the attempt is recorded in the reported property `"reported.microsoft.management.lastImmediateRebootAttempt"`, which is JSON object with two key/value pairs defined as follows:
+The result of the attempt is recorded in the reported property `"reported.microsoft.management.rebootInfo.lastRebootCmdTime"`, which is JSON object with two key/value pairs defined as follows:

 <pre>
 "reported" : {
     "microsoft" : {
         "management" : {
-            "lastImmediateRebootAttempt" : {
-                "time" : "<i>Datetime in ISO 8601 format, UTC</i>"
-                "status" : "success" <i>or</i> "failure"
-            }
             "rebootInfo" : {
-                "lastRebootCmdTime": "<i>Datetime in ISO 8601 format, UTC</i>",
+                "lastRebootCmdTime": "<i>Datetime in ISO 8601 format, UTC</i>"
+                "lastRebootCmdStatus": "<i>value</i>"
             }
         }
     }
 }
 </pre>

-**ToDo** : we probably do not need both properties.

-**lastImmediateRebootAttempt** is not persisted on the device.
-It provides immediate confirmation that the immediate reboot command has been received by the device.

-**lastRebootCmdTime** is persisted on the device.
+`"lastRebootCmdTime"` is persisted on the device.
 It reflects the last time the device received an immediate reboot command.

+`"lastRebootCmdStatus"` possible values are:
+- `"accepted"` - The reboot request was accepted.
+The device will attempt to reboot momentarily.
+- `"rejected"` - The device rejected the reboot request.
+The device will not reboot.

 **Examples:**